kurtamohler/spacetimelib/doc/source/start-here.md

 ## Frames of reference

-As we said before, an event vector is described by a coordinate within a particular frame of reference.
-A frame of reference is a description of the point of view of an observer.
+A frame of reference is a description of the state of a spacetime from point of view of an observer.
 An observer moving at a constant velocity describes their frame of reference as a coordinate system with themself positioned at the spatial origin, x=0, y=0, etc., for all time coordinates.

 From the point of view of two different observers moving at different velocities, the same event will be described by different event vectors.
 This